usnistgov/BF/content/en/Info/Tools/BF Tool.md

 <div style="text-align:center">{{< button href="https://forms.gle/Uu2jEdHXCNJMZBKu8" >}}Register Here{{< /button >}}</div>

-Downloadable Tools

-Research tools to support Bugs Framework (BF) use.
 No license is required and there are no restrictions on distribution or use.
-All software is provided free of charge and will remain free in the future.
 NIST is an agency of the US Government, so this software is public domain.
-You are free to include it and redistribute it in commercial products if desired.
-BF is in C#, and will run on any platform.
+The BF Tool is in C#, and will run on any platform.
 There are users running current Windows, Mac OS, and Linux systems.

 To obtain the BF tool, please register above or send a request to Irena Bojanova - irena.bojanova@nist.gov including name of your organization.
 No other information is required, but we like to have a list of organizations to show our management where the software is being used.
 We will send you a download link.